 Canadian Concussion Centre Webinar Series

 We strive to educate patients, their caregivers as well as healthcare providers, on the diagnosis and management of persisting symptoms of concussion.
-Our educational programs include a 26-segment Webinar Series on the management of persisting symptoms of concussion.
-New Series resumes Tuesday January 18, 2022, running every other week on Tuesday evenings from 6:00 – 7:00 pm EST. Please see our
+Our educational programs include a Webinar Series on the management of persisting symptoms of concussion.
+Please see our

-Concussion Education section for upcoming webinars schedule and previous webinars videos.
+Concussion Education section for upcoming webinar schedules and previous webinar videos.